Your child has epilepsy. People with epilepsy have seizures. A seizure is a sudden brief change in the electrical and chemical activity in the brain.

 - Cushion the child's head.

-- Loosen tight clothing, especially around the child's neck.
+- Loosen tight clothing, particularly around the child's neck.

 - Turn the child on their side.
 If vomiting occurs, turning the child on their side helps make sure that they do not inhale vomit into their lungs.